Writing Integration Tests for WebSocket Servers Using Jest/Vitest and WS

 Installation

-for our WebSocket server.
+Before we get started, we’ll need to install the necessary packages.
+We’ll be using vitest (a test framework compatible with jest) for our tests and ws for our WebSocket server.
 You're free to use different tools, but you'll have to adjust your syntax accordingly as you go through the examples.

-.
+One more thing: When this article was written, the latest major version of vitest was v2, and the latest major version of ws was v8.
 If newer major versions are available at the time that you read this article, then you're welcome to use those instead.
 However, you might have to tweak the code in this article if you do so.
 (Very likely, you'll have very little tweaking to do — if any.)

 npm install ws